|West Branch of the Susquehanna River, looking toward Canfield Island.|

-There may be others important to you, but they all have one common element, they are singular events occurring at one time and important to the development of our nation and its people.
+There maybe others important to you, but they all have one common element, they are singular events occurring at one time and important to the development of our nation and its people.
 Our complex is different, for we not only honor the singular events that in themselves merit our attention, as they relate to the founding and growth of a County and Nation; but also the unfolding story of man's coming to this land and the evidence he left behind.
 For man first set foot on the Complex some 12,000 years ago as compared to our appearance scarcely more than 250 years ago.
 It seems reasonable, then, that here we should include in our recognitions of heritage the people who occupied this land 98% of human time to our 2%.

 From out of the east comes the sound of a plane as it nears the airport near the heart of our Complex.
-It rides an electronic beam emanating from the mountain beacon near Huntersville, only made visible by sophisticated and very complicated instruments, as the pilot obeys every command of that beam, when to correct to the exact flight path, and when to bring nose up for a perfect landing.
+It rides an electronic beam emanating from the mountain beacon near Huntersville, only made visible by sophisticated and very complicated instruments, as the pilot obeys every command of that beam when to correct to the exact flight path, and when to bring the nose up for a perfect landing.
 All this in a pea-soup fog.
 Incredible!

-The red man who lived on the site of this same airport was able to navigate the forests as confusing as the pea-soup fog, for hundreds of miles with an unerring arrival at his destination with no instruments at all.
+The redman who lived on the site of this same airport was able to navigate the forests as confusing as the pea-soup fog, for hundreds of miles with an unerring arrival at his destination with no instruments at all.
 As though sensing some unseen pheromone path, as the ants do, he had a sense of survival, and a sense of time and space just as amazing as the work of modem science with all its complicated instrumentation.
 And we can now report that at the heart of our Historic Complex we can include insights into the life patterns of the Native Americans in the ancient past when this land was an unbroken forest.

-So, you see, this is a many faceted effort, unlike any you have ever seen, for we believe there is a synergism at work here that makes the whole much greater that the sum of its parts.
+So, you see, this is a many-faceted effort, unlike any you have ever seen, for we believe there is a synergism at work here that makes the whole much greater that the sum of its parts.
 And there is this common bond: all our subjects are contained in the roughly two-mile arc our mythical rope scribed for us at the outset.

 And before we move on to a more detailed description of our complex, let us be prepared to become emotionally involved at some point or other for this is our land - our heritage.
 From ancient times we can see the force that emotions played in the character of people and nations.
 Of the seven wonders of the ancient world, only one (The Pharos of Alexandria) had any utilitarian value, the rest were all responses to dynamic emotionalism.
-Here and now, the most imposing buildings are often churches; our lodges and many organizations are all under girded by an emotional bias.
+Here and now, the most imposing buildings are often churches; our lodges and many organizations are all undergirded by emotional bias.
 Even the pet food aisles of our supermarkets are now departments unto themselves, and the most expensive stone most of us will ever buy is worn on the third finger in response to the greatest emotions of which man is capable; and we will likely be buried in a very fancy box we shall never see, bedecked with flowers we can neither see nor smell.
-We take time to establish these truths merely to suggest that without this emotional attachment, our sense of history has a hollow ring and serves US no purpose.
+We take time to establish these truths merely to suggest that without this emotional attachment, our sense of history has a hollow ring and serves us no purpose.

 When we go to war, our government goes to great length to reaffirm our patriotism and love of Country.
 But without this sense of historical attachment to our roots we become as Edmund Burke so aptly put it when referring to the mobs of the French Revolution, "They become as flies of a summer, unable to link on generation with the next."

-Recognition of our complex is part synthesis of prehistory and historical accounts aimed to educate as well as to recognize a truly remarkable piece of real estate as part of our common heritage.
+Recognition of our complex is a part synthesis of prehistory and historical accounts aimed to educate as well as to recognize a truly remarkable piece of real estate as part of our common heritage.
 For this is the legacy of all generations.